Written By: Tiffany Ruiz Dasilva, VMD, cVMA | Professional Services Veterinarian, Wild Earth

 Side Effects of Claritin For Dogs

-Unlike traditional antihistamines, Claritin doesn’t cross from the blood to the dog’s brain.
-It won’t cause drowsiness or hyperactivity in your dog.
-That said, your dog might show the following negative signs after ingesting Claritin.
+Unlike traditional antihistamines, Claritin doesn’t usually cause drowsiness or hyperactivity.
+That said, your dog might show the following side effects after ingesting Claritin.

 - Stomach upsets